jsaltmd/Kickstarter-Analysis-Module-1-Challenge/README.md

 ### Analysis of Outcomes Based on Goals

 - The data shows that most campaigns with higher goals were not successful.
 There were a lot of pledges on other campaigns that have asked for less than $5,000 and $1,000 as shown on chart 2.
-Louise's campaign goal was within this range and was only short of $400 but she could have benefited if she ran her campaign a little bit longer.
+Louise's campaign goal was within this range and was only short of $400 but she could probably have benefited if she ran her campaign a little bit longer.

 Chart 2: